 This is the initial public offering of common shares of DiaMedica Therapeutics Inc. in the United States.
-All 4,000,000 common shares being offered are being sold by the Company.
-We expect the initial public offering price will be between \$4.00 and \$5.00 per share.
-We have applied to list our common shares in the United States on The Nasdaq Capital Market under the symbol "DMAC."
+All 4,100,000 common shares being offered are being sold by the Company.
+The initial public offering price is \$4.00 per share.
+Our common shares have been approved for listing on The Nasdaq Capital Market under the symbol "DMAC."
 Although this is our initial public offering of our common shares in the United States, our common shares trade in Canada on the TSX Venture Exchange under the symbol "DMA" and over-the-counter in the United States on the OTCQB marketplace under the symbol "DMCAD."
-The last reported sale price of our common shares at the close of business on November 27, 2018 on the TSX Venture Exchange was CAD \$5.60 per share (US \$4.21) and over-the-counter in the United States as quoted by the OTCQB marketplace was \$4.22 per share.
+The last reported sale price of our common shares at the close of business on December 6, 2018 on the TSX Venture Exchange was CAD \$8.10 per share (US \$6.05) and over-the-counter in the United States as quoted by the OTCQB marketplace was \$5.85 per share.